Mathématique: Chapter 55

 Young stared at the flash drive in his palm.
 “Yeah,” he said.
 He closed his hand around the drive.
 “Yeah,” he repeated.
 His brain felt like it wasn’t firing on all cylinders.

 “It’s still going be a job finding him,” Carter said.
 “And if he’s got no memories, that’ll complicate the extraction.
 But.”
-She smiled a watery smile.
+She gave him a watery smile.
 “He has a real shot at surviving this.
 His odds just went from basically zero to—I don’t know, if he managed to stay out of LA hands and on the east coast of the US—maybe 80%?”

 “I was so sure,” Young whispered, practically choking on the hope he was feeling.
 “So sure they had him.
 The LA.
 That he was being tortured.”